-Other items of investment income include but are not limited to the following:

-premium income from an unexercised covered call option, if the item that covers the call is an asset constituting investment capital; interest income from a target corporation or capital gain or loss of a target corporation (if you were required to file Form CT-244, check the acquisition box and answer Yes on lines 15 or 16).
-See Tax Law, section 208.4 and 208.9(b)(13).
+Other items of investment income include but are not limited to premium income from an unexercised covered call option, if the item that covers the call is an asset constituting investment capital.

 Complete lines 135 and 136 if you have combined investment capital includable on Form CT-3-S-A, line 124A (otherwise, enter "0" on lines 135 and 136).
-The term combined investment capital as used in these instructions for line 135-138 means stocks, bonds and other securities (other than those issued by a corporation included in this return) that constitute investment capital.
+The term combined investment capital as used in these instructions for line 135-138 means stocks, bonds, and other securities (other than those issued by a corporation included in this return) that constitute investment capital.

-Enter the amount of interest deductions allowable in the computation of combined entire net income (i.e., includable in the amount on Line 137 Worksheet, line E) that are directly attributable to combined investment capital (or to income, losses or gains from combined investment capital).
+Enter the amount of interest deductions allowable in the computation of combined entire net income (that is, includable in the amount on Line 137 Worksheet, line E, on page 14 of these instructions) that are directly attributable to combined investment capital (or to income, losses, or gains from combined investment capital).

-Enter the amount of noninterest deductions allowed in the computation of entire net income (i.e., includable in the amount on Line 138 Worksheet, line E) that are directly attributable to combined investment capital (or to income, losses or gains from combined investment capital).
+Enter the amount of noninterest deductions allowed in the computation of entire net income (that is, includable in the amount on Line 138 Worksheet, line E, on page 15 of these instructions) that are directly attributable to combined investment capital (or to income, losses, or gains from combined investment capital).